Divorce Mediation Attorneys in Milwaukee & MadisonA Divorce Option That Can Save Time, Money, and Stress and Produce Satisfying Results

 - Terms that are more far-reaching than just those required to complete the divorce

 Call to Discuss Whether Mediation Might Work for You

 Mediators come from many backgrounds and often have specific training in mediation.
 Our office has trained mediators in the area of family law.
-To see if mediation is an appropriate option for you, contact our trained mediators and attorneys, Katherine L. Charlton or Amy L. Shapiro, in our Milwaukee office by calling 414-271-8650, or via our website form to set up a consultation.
+To see if mediation is an appropriate option for you, contact our trained mediators and attorneys, Katherine L. Charlton or Amy L. Shapiro, in our Milwaukee office by calling 414-271-8650, or via our website form to set up a case evaluation.